SirKentTheGr/ForcePOINT/Engineer_Course_Notes/Day2.md

     - Static source NAT.
 1 to 1
     - Dynamic source NAT many to 1 or many to many
     - Also offers static destination translation - you can change the port number -
     - when you create a server pool and you use the fire wall to load balance.

  - NAT Rules
     - NAT rules define how NAT is applied to Traffic
     - NAT rules define how NAT is applied to Traffic
     - NAT can be applied to IPv4 and IPv6 traffic

-[]
+    - Automatic Proxy ARP Recommended